quarkslab/wirego/README.md

 Here's a partial list:

   - The fields type list is incomplete
-  - The current API only allows one and only one node to be created for a given packet
   - Support payload split into several packets

 ## Additional notes